david-m-rosen/david-m-rosen.github.io/content/authors/DavidMRosen/_index.md

 user_groups:
 - Researchers
 - Visitors
----

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+#Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.

+#I am broadly interested in the mathematical foundations of machine perception: optimization, geometry, statistical estimation, and machine learning.
+---

+I am currently a Postdoctoral Associate in the Laboratory for Information and Decision Systems (<a href="https://lids.mit.edu/">LIDS</a>) at the Massachusetts Institute of Technology, where I am fortunate to be advised by [Pablo Parrilo](https://www.mit.edu/~parrilo/).

+I am broadly interested in the mathematical foundations of machine perception: optimization, geometry, algebra, statistical estimation, and information theory.
+My research applies analytical tools from these disciplines to build principled, computationally efficient, and **provably robust machine perception** systems that “just work” in the real world.